 "He'd be sitting down having a pint with the rest of them."

 IMPOSSIBLE TO STOMACH

-With signs of economic recovery petering out, the bankers' behavior has prompted criticism from Germany and concern in Brussels, where officials have praised Ireland's efforts to complete the 85 billion euro IMF/EU bailout this year.
+With signs of economic recovery petering out, the bankers' behaviour has prompted criticism from Germany and concern in Brussels, where officials have praised Ireland's efforts to complete the 85 billion euro IMF/EU bailout this year.

-Germans are angry about what they see as profligacy in indebted euro zone states and the behavior of Irish bankers, caught on tape mocking Germany, is an untimely reminder of the sharp imbalances that are straining the bloc.
+Germans are angry about what they see as profligacy in indebted euro zone states and the behaviour of Irish bankers, caught on tape mocking Germany, is an untimely reminder of the sharp imbalances that are straining the bloc.

 "For people who go to work each day and earn an honest living, this kind of thing is very hard to take, it's impossible to stomach," said German Chancellor Angela Merkel.